Melangert/Torrent-Berry/README.md

 # 🫐 Torberry

-A lightweight BitTorrent client designed for low-end Linux devices like the Raspberry Pi.
+A light BitTorrent client designed for lowend Linux devices like  Raspberry Pis.
 Simple to install

 ![Torrent Berry --list](Torrent-Berry.png)

 ## Features

-- Magnet link and .torrent file support
+- basic Magnet link and .torrent file
 - Web UI accessible from any device on your network
 - JWT authentication
-- Pause and resume downloads
 - System status panel (CPU, RAM, disk)
 - Crash recovery for interrupted downloads
-- Tuned defaults for low RAM and CPU
+- Tuned for Low ram and cpu

 ## Requirements